chikichikibangbang/MHW_Model_Editor/README.md

 * Chinese translation will be added in the future.
 * The names of chain preset and material preset support Chinese.
 * The material names of the meshes and the mrl3 material both support Chinese.
+* You can quickly convert .tex or .dds files, and you can drag and drop .tex or .dds files into the 3D View to convert them on **Blender 4.1+**.

 NOTE: Some functions have not yet been opened, and there are problems with the display of some material nodes.
 These will be gradually improved in subsequent updates.